“What discipleship curriculum do you recommend for small churches?”

 In addition to our classroom bias, we’ve defaulted to a curriculum bias in most of our churches because of size.
-Once a church, or any group, gets beyond a certain size, mentoring becomes impractical, even impossible.
+Once any group gets beyond a certain size, mentoring becomes impractical, even impossible.

 This is not an anti-curriculum rant.
 Curriculum is great.
 It can be used quite effectively to supplement a mentoring process, including providing theological and methodological guardrails against extremism.
 But curriculum should never replace mentoring.
 Especially in a smaller church.

 Which brings us back to where we started.
 Most of the churches in the world are small.
-The reason we gravitate towards curriculum isn’t because there are too many people to mentor.
-It’s because we’re so used to using curriculum that we’ve forgotten about mentoring.
+The reason we gravitate towards curriculum isn’t because there are too many people to mentor, it’s because we’re so used to curriculum that we’ve forgotten about mentoring.

 The truth is, we’re already doing mentoring because we’re having relationships.
 But we’re not mentoring as well as we could because we’re seldom as intentional about it as we need to be.